-It may be important to stop taking Aspirin and non-steroidals such as Motrin and Advil, 7-10 days prior to your surgery.
+It may be important to stop taking aspirin and non-steroidal anti-inflammatory medications, such as Motrin and Advil, seven to 10 days prior to your surgery.
 If you are taking Coumadin or another blood thinner, remember to discontinue them as directed.
-If you take antibiotic premed, please take it as directed before your surgery.
+If you take antibiotic premedication, please take it as directed before your surgery.
 You will feel better if you have eaten prior to surgery.
 We keep the office cool, so dress warmly.
-You may bring your iPod or MP3 player with you if you would like.
+You may bring your music player with you if you would like.

 - Ativan (Lorazepam)